Coronary Calcium

 What should I expect during a CT coronary calcium scoring scan?

 • A CT coronary calcium scan is fast, easy and non-invasive.
-You will lie on the table and it will move through the CT scanner to acquire needed images.

 How do I schedule a coronary calcium scoring screening?